 The Public Service Center of Yuanheguan Village, completed in 2019, was designed by LUO Studio and built in only two months.
-To ensure fast construction, the architects chose an abandoned site that already had the concrete foundations built and took three measures: they coordinated the design and construction, they used prefabricated elements, and they avoided non-standardized parts.
+To ensure fast construction, the architects chose an abandoned site that already had the concrete foundations built and took three measures: they coordinated the design and development, they used prefabricated elements, and they avoided non-standardized parts.

 Public Service Center of Yuanheguan Village Technical Information